CaptnJackSparrow/CaptnJackSparrow/README.md

 - 👋 Hi, I’m @ritwikdas
-- 👀 I’m interested in AI, ML, systems performance optimizations etc.
+- 👀 I’m interested in AI, ML, systems performance optimizations and the Black Pearl.
-- 🌱 I’m currently learning how to use Accera to write multi-threaded Matrix multiplication kernels.
+- 🌱 I’m currently learning how to use Accera to write multi-threaded Matrix multiplication kernels and how to tame the sea turtles.
 - 📫 How to reach me: ritwik.sami1990@gmail.com

 <!---